-A lump sum to use as you see fit.
 While critical illness insurance pays out a lump sum to the ill, insured party, there are usually no strings attached to the money.
 It usually does not have to be used for medical payments.
 The money is tax-free, and you can use it to pay hospital bills, living expenses, business expenses – whatever costs you need or want to pay in a time of crisis.

-Things to remember.
 Critical illness insurance policies only pay out if you come down with one of the stipulated illnesses.
 This is why many people do not purchase them.
 However, with lifespans extending, many people recognize that more years may give them more chances to encounter a serious but survivable illness.

 If you would like to know more about critical illness insurance and whether it may be appropriate for you or a loved one, then be sure to talk with a qualified insurance or financial professional today.

 For more insights and resources, be sure to sign up for our Weekly Market Commentary.
 Follow our YouTube channel where we regularly post our Epic Market Minute videos.
 Follow us on LinkedIn, or like us on Facebook.
 And as always, please don’t hesitate to reach out to a dedicated service professional at Epic Capital.

 A successful investor maximizes gain and minimizes loss.
 Though there can be no guarantee that any investment strategy will be successful and all investing involves risk, including the possible loss of principal, here are six basic principles that may help you invest more successfully.

 When developing your estate plan, you can do well by doing good.
 Leaving money to charity rewards you in many ways.
 It gives you a sense of personal satisfaction, and it can save you money in estate taxes.